mimeosd/aniketchavan2211/Terminologies/Readme.md

 is also commonly called data extrusion or data exportation.
 Data exfiltration is also considered a form of data theft.

-- Ethical Hackers / White Hat Hackers :-
+- Ethical Hackers / White Hat Hackers :- is an ethical security hacker.[1]
+Ethical hacking is a term meant to imply a broader category than just penetration testing.

--
-- Grey Hat Hackers :-
--
+- Grey Hat Hackers :- is a computer hacker or computer security expert who may sometimes violate laws or typical ethical standards, but usually does not have the malicious intent typical of a black hat hacker.

-- Black Hat Hackers :-
+- Black Hat Hackers :- is a hacker who violates computer security for their own personal profit or out of malice.

--
-- Red Hat Hackers :-
--
-- Blue Hat Hackers :-
--
-- Green Hat Hackers :-
--
-- Cracker :-
--
-- Script Kidde :-
--
-- Phreakers :-
--
-- Nation State Hacker :-
--
-- Hackivist :-
--
-- Social Engineer :-
--
+- Elite hacker :- A social status among hackers, elite is used to describe the most skilled.
+Newly discovered exploits circulate among these hackers.
+Elite groups such as Masters of Deception conferred a kind of credibility on their members.

+- Red Hat Hackers :- A red hat hacker is a hacker who takes aggressive steps to stop black hat hackers.
+While red hat hackers are not inherently evil, they do everything they can to stop the bad guys, including taking matters into their own hands.

+- Blue Hat Hackers :- These hackers don’t necessarily care about money or fame.
+They hack to take personal revenge for a real — or perceived — sleight from a person, employer, institution, or government.
+Blue hat hackers use malware and deploy various cyber attacks on their enemies’ servers/networks to cause harm to their data, websites, or devices.

+- Noobs / Green Hat Hackers :- Green hat hackers are the newest kids on the block who are just starting to learn the craft.
+They don’t have a clear motivation at the stage they are in (i.e., they can either become a black or a white hat hacker).
+As has been said, they don’t intentionally want to cause harm but may do so.
+And since they don’t know that much yet about hacking, they may not be able to fix the damage they caused.

+- Cracker :- Crackers are kind of bad people who break or violate the system or a computer remotely with bad intentions to harm the data and steal it.
+Crackers destroy data by gaining unauthorized access to the network.

+- Script Kidde :- is a relatively unskilled individual who uses scripts or programs, such as a web shell, developed by others to attack computer systems and networks and deface websites, according to the programming and hacking cultures.

+- Phreakers :- is someone who breaks into the telephone network illegally, typically to make free long-distance phone

+- Nation State Sponsored Hacker :- Nation state hackers are group of hackers that are sponsored by government for any purpose.
+The purpose might include gaining illicit access to other nation's data.

+- Hackivist :- a person who gains unauthorized access to computer files or networks in order to further social or political ends.

+- Social Engineer :- a person who uses deception to manipulate individuals into divulging confidential or personal information that may be used for fraudulent purposes.

-- Malicious Insider or Whileblower :-
+- Malicious Insider or Whileblower :- is a person, often an employee, who reveals information about activity within a private or public organization that is deemed illegal, immoral, illicit, unsafe or fraudulent.

--
-- Suicide Hackers :-
+- Suicide Hackers :- Suicide hackers are individuals who aim to bring down critical infrastructure for a “cause” and are not worried about facing jail terms or any other kind of punishment.
+They are similar to suicide bombers, who sacrifice their life for an attack and are thus not concerned with the consequences of their actions.

+- Neophyte :- A neophyte ("newbie", or "noob") is someone who is new to hacking or phreaking and has almost no knowledge or experience of the workings of technology and hacking.

 - Information Gathering / Reconnaissance :- Information Gathering
 means gathering different kinds of information